 Dried fruits are made by removing water from fruit through various processes.
 This creates small, dense fruits rich in energy and nutrients.

-Dried fruits aren’t ideal for people with kidney disease and diabetes because they’re high in sugar and minerals such as potassium.
+Dried fruits aren’t ideal for people with kidney disease and diabetes because they’re high in sugar and minerals like potassium.

-In fact, just half a cup (65 grams) of dried apricots contains around 755 mg of potassium, which is roughly 38% of your daily potassium needs if you have kidney disease (
+In fact, just one-half cup (65 grams) of dried apricots contains around 755 mg of potassium (

 Also, dried fruits are high in fast-digesting sugar, which isn’t ideal if you have diabetes.